FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 # Identity and Trusted Membership

 Identities really matter in a Hyperledger Fabric blockchain network!
 That's because a principal's **identity determines the exact permissions over resources in a blockchain network**.
 Most importantly, **a principal's identity must have two qualities** -- it must be **verified**, and it must also come from a **trusted** source.
 These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP) respectively.
 PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric blockchain network concept that.
-In combination, a PKI ad an MSP form the definition of the **trusted members** of a blockchain network.
+In combination, a PKI and an MSP form the definition of the **trusted members** of a blockchain network.

 | ![Scenario](./IdentityandChainsofTrust.diagram.7.png) |
 | :---: |